 Many motion control systems contain mechanics that form a non-Cartesian reference frame.
 These range from simple rotary axes such as a lever interacting with a linear conveyer belt to more complex machines such as SCARA robots, Delta Robots, and more.

 The fundamental mathematics of control for these systems are described by forward and inverse kinematics, however these equations can be complex, and create challenges for managing path execution in the inverse-kinematic reference frame.

-That’s all for this month's deep dive!
-Before I close, here is a video that shows a robot in action with profiles, kinematics, and feedforward all optimized and finely tuned.
-This type of robot is called a Delta Robot, and represents an actuator configuration that has found increasing use in industrial applications, particularly high speed pick and place applications.
+Before we close, below is a video that shows a robot in action with profiles, kinematics, and feedforward all optimized and finely tuned.
+This type of robot is called a Delta Robot and represents an actuator configuration that has found increasing use in industrial applications, particularly high-speed pick and place applications.